 What to do

-There's not much the Walmart MoneyCard holders can do right now except to continue pressing for their money and, perhaps, contacting consumer protection agencies in their home state.
+There's not much the Walmart MoneyCard (an Accredited Partner) holders can do right now except to continue pressing for their money and, perhaps, contacting consumer protection agencies in their home state.

 But for anyone who is now "unbanked" and using prepaid cards, the best solution may be to join a credit union.
 Unlike banks and the Walmarts of the world, credit unions are non-profit organizations owned by their depositors.
 Their fees are generally much lower than banks and most credit unions offer free checking and debit cards.
 They also offer credit cards, car loans and other types of credit at rates generally much lower than banks.